Borussia Dortmund II: Between Regionalliga and Oberliga (1994 to 2007)

 Borussia Dortmund continued to play in the Oberliga Westfalen and was runner-up behind FC Gütersloh in 1995.
 In 1998, under the guidance of coach Michael Skibbe, the team were crowned champions of Oberliga Westfalen with a ten-point advantage ahead of FC Schalke 04 II.
-In the following season in the Regionalliga, the team finished fourth last, inside the relegation zone.
-The team, however, avoided the drop, benefiting from the fact that two higher-ranked teams in Wuppertaler SV and FC 08 Homburg were relegated for failing to pay dues to the league.
-In 2000, under coach Edwin Boekamp, the team managed a mid-table finish and qualified for the newly created two-tier Regionalliga in the following season.
+In the following season in the Regionalliga, the team finished fourth last, but avoided the drop as Wuppertaler SV and FC 08 Homburg were relegated for failing to pay dues to the league.
+In 2000, under coach Edwin Boekamp, the team managed a mid-table finish and qualified for the newly created two-tier Regionalliga.

-The team was relegated at the end of the 2000/01 season, finishing second last but managed to gain promotion back into the league under coach Horst Koppel in the following season.
-After a fifth-place finish in the 2002/03 season, the team stayed in the Regionalliga for a further two years and was relegated back to the Oberliga at the end of the 2004/05 campaign only by a two-goal goal difference against Chemnitzer FC, who managed a goalless draw against the already-relegated KFC Uerdingen 05 in the last round.
-The team again staged a direct comeback the following season, this time under coach Theo Schneider.
-In the 2006/07 season, Borussia Dortmund II had more luck than two years ago and managed to avoid relegation on goal difference against Holstein Kiel in the league.
+The team was relegated at the end of the 2000–01 season, finishing second last, but won promotion back into the league under coach Horst Köppel the following year.
+After a fifth-place finish in the 2002–03 season, the team stayed in the Regionalliga for a further two years and was relegated back to the Oberliga at the end of the 2004–05 campaign on goal difference behind Chemnitzer FC.
+The team again returned after one year, this time under Theo Schneider, and avoided relegation on goal difference ahead of Holstein Kiel in the 2006–07 Regionalliga West season.

 2007–present

-In 2008, Borussia Dortmund II finished thirteenth in the Regionalliga and failed to qualify for the then newly created 3.
-Liga by a four-point margin.
-A year later, the team managed to win the Regionalliga West three points ahead of the 1.
-FC Kaiserslautern and secured promotion to the 3.
-Liga under coach Theo Schneider.
-Finishing third from bottom in the 2009/10 season, the team was relegated.
-In Summer 2011, David Wagner took over as coach of Borussia Dortmund II.
-With a 5–3 win at Wuppertaler SV Borussia on the final day of the 2011/12 season, the team gained promotion into the 3.
+In 2008, Borussia Dortmund II finished thirteenth in the Regionalliga and failed to qualify for the new 3.
+Liga by four points.
+A year later, the team won the Regionalliga West three points ahead of Kaiserslautern under their coach Theo Schneider.
+Finishing third from bottom in the 2009–10 season, the team was relegated.
+In summer 2011, David Wagner took over as coach.
+With a 5–3 win at Wuppertaler SV on the final day of the 2011–12 season, the team gained promotion into the 3.
 Liga again.

-On 9 August 2014, the Stadion Rote Erde was sold out with 9,999 spectators for the first time in its history at a home match of Borussia Dortmund II.
-It was Matchday 4 of the 2014/15 3.
-Liga season at home against SSV Jahn Regensburg.
+On 9 August 2014, the Stadion Rote Erde was sold out with 9,999 spectators for the first time in its history at a home match of Borussia Dortmund II, for a match against SSV Jahn Regensburg in the 2014–15 3.
+Liga season.
 The game was part of a family day and the inauguration of a fan shop near the stadium.

 On 5 June 2021, Borussia Dortmund II confirmed their promotion back to the 3.
 Liga, as they won the 2020–21 Regionalliga West with a 2–1 win over Wuppertaler SV.